Results

 Learn more

-Research in the Woyke laboratory focuses on the utility of … of microbial metabolism towards a minority of cultivated bacteria, still persists to date.
-Research Team … … show that the gap between cultivated and uncultivated Bacteria and Archaea has steadily been widening since 2005. …
+… Research in the Woyke laboratory focuses on the utility of single-cell methods to access genetic material of … of microbial metabolism towards a minority of cultivated bacteria, still persists to date.
+Research Team … show that the gap between cultivated and uncultivated Bacteria and Archaea has steadily been widening since 2005. …

 Learn more

 … focuses on the exploration of secondary metabolites across bacteria, fungi, algae and plants.
-These molecules, which … growth, provide critical advantages to the organisms producing them, and are often involved in defense, nutrient … reservoir of secondary metabolites produced by bacteria, fungi, algae and plants.
-These compounds are key …
+These molecules, which … growth, provide critical advantages to the organisms producing them, and are often involved in defense, nutrient acquisition and communication. …

 Learn more